 The course is based on lectures introducing students to a variety of topics related to the impact of technologies on society.
+Lectures will be online until the December and will switch to a fully in-person modality starting on December 5.
 Students actively collaborate and cooperate in their learning through group discussions, presentations, forums.
 Much of the content to be discussed is drawn from current or recent news, as ethical issues (both ordinary and extra-ordinary) of newer and older technologies abound in everyday life.
 Some topics to be covered are listed below, but students may collaborate in selecting topics of interest, suggesting to skip or add some.